clondon/clondon/README.md

 **clondon/clondon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Currently working on:-

-- 🔭 I’m currently working on Hugo, Go and Python
+- Automating incident responses systems in Cyber Security defence.
-- 🌱 I’m currently learning Hugo, Go Python
+- 🔭 I’m currently learnign and woking with Hugo Go, Python, Javascript.
-- 👯 I’m looking to collaborate on the same as above
+- AWS.
-- 🤔 I’m looking for help with workflow ideas for IT Security analysis and DevOp
+- AI Specialist Chatbots.
+(Car maintenence, Cyber buddy).
-- 💬 Ask me about IT Security
+- 💬 Ask me about Cyber Security.
-- 📫 How to reach me: me@charleslondon.online
+- 📫 How to reach me: me@charleslondon.online.
 - ⚡ Fun fact: I stared my career as a musician.

 ### Current role.
-Senior IT Security analyst - Bedfordshire.
+Senior  Cyber Security analyst - Bedfordshire.

 #### Time in current role:
 5 years